Radon10043/Empirical-Study-LLM-MR/system-under-test/schedule/chats/prompt.md

 ## Chat 3

+You are an expert on metamorphic testing.
 Based on the above case, please identify the metamorphic relation of the program `schedule`. `schedule` is a priority scheduler from Simens programs.
 Its inputs are three priority job-lists $P_1, P_2, and P_3$ with priorities: $P_3>P_2>P_1$, and a set of operations on jobs.
 Its output is execution order of the jobs.
 Please identify the metamorphic relations of `schedule` as much as possible and codify them as Python code.
 Here are some examples:

 ```python
 @parameterized.expand(load_test_cases)